Treatment for Teeth Grinding Plano, TX

 • Reduce stress: Identifying and managing sources of stress in your life can help reduce or prevent teeth grinding.

-• Seek counseling: A counselor or therapist can help you manage stress, anxiety, and other issues that may be causing bruxism.
+• Seek counseling: A counselor or therapist can help you manage stress, anxiety, and other issues.
+Mental health issues can cause bruxism and bad teeth grinding habits.

 • Avoid triggers: Be aware of what triggers your teeth grinding so you can avoid it.
 Common triggers include alcohol, caffeine, and certain medications.

-• Wear a night guard: Wearing a custom mouthguard at night can help protect your teeth from grinding and reduce the symptoms of bruxism.
+• Wear a night guard: Wearing a custom mouthguard at night can help protect your teeth from damage.
+A night guard will stop grinding and reduce the symptoms of bruxism.

-We can Repair Your Damaged Teeth due to Clenching & Grinding
+We can Repair Your Damaged Teeth because of Clenching & Grinding

-If you have a lot of missing enamel due to bruxism, we may suggest bonding or veneers.
+If you have a lot of missing enamel because of bruxism, we may suggest bonding or veneers.
 Bonding refers to a composite resin that we apply and shape to the tooth to match the surrounding teeth.
-Veneers, on the other hand, are thin pieces of ceramic or porcelain that our dentist permanently attaches to the front of your teeth.
+Veneers are thin pieces of ceramic or porcelain that our dentist permanently attaches to the front of your teeth.

-In more serious cases, we might find it necessary to undergo an endodontic treatment like a root canal.
-The process involves drilling down into the natural tooth root, beyond the enamel and dentin, and removing the diseased tissue inside.
+In more serious cases, we might find it necessary to provide an endodontic treatment like a root canal treatment.
+The process involves drilling down into the tooth root, beyond the enamel and dentin, and removing the diseased tissue.
 A crown may be necessary after the root canal to protect the tooth.
-No matter the treatment we recommend, it’s important to take action to repair the damage as soon as possible.
+No matter the treatment we recommend, you should repair the damage as soon as possible.

-Don’t forget to wear a night guard for bruxism to protect your teeth from any further damage.
+Don’t forget to wear a night guard for bruxism to protect your teeth from new damage.
 After repairing your teeth, we can provide you with custom-designed oral appliances.
 An oral appliance will match the movement of your lower jaw.
-It will reduce the wear and tear on your muscles and jaw joints from clenching and grinding, and protect your teeth from further damage.
-Taking care of your teeth is one of the best ways to maintain optimal oral health.